Build vs Buy: The Real Cost of Building Native Integrations vs Buying an Embedded Integration Platform

 We are proud of our solution and believe it is an intelligent way to scale your native integrations.
 But we also believe it is not necessarily the entirety of your integration ecosystem.
 You should consider the old 80:20 rule.
 Own the integration solution for 80% of your client’s integration needs and outsource for 20% of your client’s integration needs.
 It is all about efficiency and managing complexity.

-An Introduction to Integration, iPaaS and Embedded iPaaS
+Our report, An Introduction to Integration, iPaaS and Embedded iPaaS discusses integration strategy and the different approaches in more detail.

 About Author